What does the Bible say about handling anger the right way?

 James 1:12-16.Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.
 Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.
 Do not err, my beloved brethren.”

-We see that as we endure, God will reward us one day in Heaven.
+As we endure, God will reward us one day in Heaven.
 In the meantime, we will also learn how to identify where our temptations come from.
 We will see that temptations to do evil come from our own lusts, which can entice us.
 If not stopped, they bring forth sin, and sin brings forth death.
 The question is, what are our own lusts?
 We see this as follows:

 1 John 2:15-17.Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.”